The Sonicare Essence does what it needs to.

 Variants of this brush

-There are at the time of writing 2 variants of this brush, the difference between them is nothing more than the colour of the brush handle.
+There are at the time of writing 2 variants of this brush, the difference between them is nothing more than the color of the brush handle.
 The features of the brush and their capabilities are the same.

 - Sonicare Essence – Blue (shown in photos)